 The collections of the National Park Service’s Longfellow House–Washington’s Headquarters National Historic Site in Cambridge, Massachusetts, include a significant archive of materials (letters, diaries, photographs, art, books, and material objects) from the 17th to early 20th century on a variety of subjects.
 Many relate to Henry Wadsworth Longfellow’s family, relatives (such as the Dana family), and literary circle.
 (The poet’s personal papers are in Harvard’s Houghton Library nearby.)
 These surprisingly diverse materials have the potential to greatly enrich our understanding of literary, cultural, and political history on the local, regional, national, and even international scale.
 For more information on the collections, see this overview or the House website.

-The application deadline this year is April 7, 2013.
+The application deadline this year is April 7, 2014.
 Applicants should submit a single completed Korzenik/Paterson application form, a brief project description (1-3 pages), and a curriculum vitae.
-The 2013 form is available here.
-Those selected to receive an award will be notified by April 30, 2013.
+The 2014 form is available through this page.
+Those selected to receive an award will be notified by April 30, 2014.
 Preference will be given to applicants whose research plan makes maximum use of the Longfellow House archives and collections.